3 Differences Between Ionic And Covalent Compounds

 Solubility

 Covalent compounds exhibit variable solubility depending on their polarity.
-Polar covalent compounds, like ethanol, are generally soluble in polar solvents because they can form intermolecular interactions, such as hydrogen bonds, with the solvent molecules.
+In practice, polar covalent compounds, like ethanol, are generally soluble in polar solvents because they can form intermolecular interactions, such as hydrogen bonds, with the solvent molecules.
 Nonpolar covalent compounds, like oil, are generally insoluble in polar solvents but soluble in nonpolar solvents.
 This is because nonpolar molecules interact favorably with each other through Van der Waals forces, but they do not interact strongly with polar molecules.
 The principle of "like dissolves like" governs solubility.

 Examples and Everyday Applications